Ada-Developers-Academy/ada-build/preparing-to-code/README.md

 If you are *an applicant and do not currently have a machine with Mac OS X*, please complete the lessons on [Effective Internet Searching](./internet-searching/) and [Programming languages](./ada-languages).

-To set up your computer on MacOS install the following:
+To set up your computer on macOS install the following:

 * [Firefox](https://www.mozilla.org/en-US/firefox/new/)
 * [Homebrew](https://brew.sh/) - Install Homebrew using the terminal.
 Homebrew is a package manager you can use to install applications or programming languages/libraries.
 Software developers often use Homebrew to install applications